Andrew Johnson National Cemetery

+History

+Amidst some kind of dispute with his neighbors in 1847, Johnson wrote, "If I should happen to die among the damn spirits that infest Greeneville, my last request before death would be for some friend I would bequeath the last dollar to some Negro to pay—to take my dirty stinking carcass after death out on some mountain peak, and there leave it to be devoured by the vultures and wolves or make a fire sufficiently large to consume the smallest particle that it might pass off and smoke and ride upon the wind in triumph over the God-forsaken and hell-deserving, money-loving, hypocritical, backbiting, Sunday-praying scoundrels of the town of Greeneville."
+It seems that Johnson more or less kept this vow.
 Andrew Johnson acquired twenty-three acres outside Greeneville on "Signal Hill" in 1852.
-It is held by family tradition that Andrew Johnson greatly enjoyed the view the hill provided.
+According to Robert W. Winston's Plebian and Patriot (1928), "Though little given to sentiment, he pointed out this spot to a friend, saying that there he wished to rest and to take his final sleep.
+Searching out the owner, he acquired this property, and took a deed to the same."

 It became known as Signal Hill due to being an excellent place for soldiers to signal to friendly forces.
 When Johnson died, he was buried on the property on August 3, 1875.
 The funeral was performed by Freemasons.
 On June 5, 1878, a 28 ft tall marble statue was placed by Johnson's grave.
-The monument was considered so dominant that the hill's name was changed to "Monument Hill".
-His daughter Martha Johnson Patterson willed on September 2, 1898, that the land become a park.
+The monument was considered so dominant that the place came to be known as Monument Hill.

+Andrew Johnson's daughter Martha Johnson Patterson willed on September 2, 1898, that the land become a park.
 She further pushed in 1900 to make the site a national cemetery, so that instead of the Johnson family maintaining it, the federal government would.
 The United States Congress chose to make the site a National Cemetery in 1906, and by 1908 the United States War Department took control of it.
 By 1939 there were 100 total graves in the cemetery.
 On May 23, 1942, control of the cemetery went to the National Park Service.

-When the area was made a cemetery, two of Andrew Johnson's sons were reinterred.
-Charles Johnson had been buried in Nashville, Tennessee; he died in 1863 by falling from a horse while serving as a military surgeon.
-Robert Johnson, who committed suicide shortly after the Johnsons' 1869 return to Greeneville, had originally been buried in Greeneville's Mount Olivet.
-Several other members of the Johnson family, including grandchildren, would later be buried in the cemetery.
-Amongst these are his daughter Martha and her husband, former Tennessee United States Senator David T. Patterson.

 When the National Park Service was given jurisdiction of the cemetery in 1942, they ruled to allow no more interments, in order to preserve the historic nature of the cemeteries.
 Due to efforts by the American Legion and the Daughters of the American Revolution, the cemetery once again accepted new interments, making the national cemetery one of the few controlled by the National Park Service to contain soldiers of the World Wars, Spanish–American War, Korean War, Vietnam War, and the Gulf War.
-Aside from Andersonville National Cemetery, it is the only National Cemetery controlled by the United States Department of the Interior to accept new burials.
+It stopped accepting new burials in 2019, leaving Andersonville National Cemetery as the only National Cemetery under the United States Department of the Interior to accept new burials.

-The marble monument depicts the United States Constitution, an eagle, and the Bible.